Why Your Root Cause Analysis Starts with Component Traceability

 Six months after a particular unit was being installed, we had a sudden high failure rate.
 We found that the root cause was a specific IC on the PCB.
 After further tests, we found that the component was getting hot and therefore malfunctioning.
 We figured that the numerous cycles of the unit ultimately popped that chip.
 However, we found that the component placed on the PCB was the type used for a thermal pad after doing the root cause analysis.
 To only make the situation worse, we ordered the component from another vendor, who did not have a thermal pad on the component, causing poor thermal dissipation, and ultimately causing the chip to “burn out.”

-Let’s have a little exercise here regarding the root cause.
+Let’s have a little exercise here regarding the components of root cause analysis.
 What seems to be the root cause?
 The primary reason was the result of the process which impacted several different areas.
-A specific component requiring a thermal pad, but with alternative components that did not.
-The issue was a direct link from the component used and its sourcing information.
+A specific component required a thermal pad, but with alternative components that did not.
+The issue was a direct link between the component used and its sourcing information.
 Also, it was a result of not following the process of relying on multiple datasheets from various vendors to verify a component.

 Many times, it is the little things that have a significant impact on multiple areas of design, which we do not fully realize until it’s too late.